Last Updated on August 21, 2023 by The ZenMaid Team

 In situations where you don’t want to return to a home, giving the client their money back makes sense.
 But in most cases, it’s better to send another team to fix the problem – especially if they can do it quickly.

-Sending a team that addresses all the issues they have with the cleaning will change their perception about the value of your service.
+Sending a team that addresses all the issues they have with the cleaning will change their perception of the value of your service.
 It gives them a chance to experience the professional cleaning that they expected when they hired you.

 How to handle a re-clean for best results